+Home | Museum | Wanted | Advertising | Articles |

 and the Intel 4040 microprocessor-based Hunor 301 Programmable Scientific

 desktop calculator.
-Also has great exhibits on slide rules made in Hungary.
+Also has nice exhibits on slide rules made in Hungary.

 Robert Lacoste's "Calculatrices" site